kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 ## How to make queries

-Different attributes of your objects, including the metadata, can be used to perform queries on your research data.
+Different attributes of your objects, including the metadata, can be used when performing queries on your research data.
 This can be done with `session.query()` and a number of PRC classes imported from the `irods.models` module.

 Class | Information about | Useful attributes
 ---- | ------ | ----------